onepub-dev/nginx-le/cli/README.md

 The switch can be abbreviated to `-i`.

-### update-dshell
+### update-dcli
-The optonal flag `--update-dshell` causes the build to pull the latest version of dart/dshell rather than using the docker cache instance.
+The optonal flag `--update-dcli` causes the build to pull the latest version of dart/dcli rather than using the docker cache instance.

-You only need to add this switch if you have an existing build and you need to update the dshell/dart version.
+You only need to add this switch if you have an existing build and you need to update the dcli/dart version.

 ### debug
 The optional flag `--debug` outputs additional build information.